China Gate (novel)

-China Gate is a 1983 crime fiction novel by William Arnold (born 1945) that tells the story of modern Taiwan as an epic Chinese-American gangster saga.
+China Gate is a 1983 crime fiction novel by William Arnold that tells the story of modern Taiwan as an epic Chinese-American gangster saga.
 It was acquired by editor-publisher Marc Jaffe of Ballantine Books for what at the time was one of the highest first-novel advances on record, and was the inaugural fiction offering of Random House’s new imprint, Villard Books.
 It was simultaneously published in the U.K. by Macdonald/Futura and Brazil by Editora Record.

 Based loosely on Arnold's high school years spent in the Far East, China Gate traces a large cast of American and Chinese characters on Taiwan from the fall of the Mainland in 1949 to its U.S. diplomatic recognition in 1979.
 Arnold’s agent, Russell Galen of the Scott Meredith Literary Agency, described the novel in a pre-publication interview as the "Taiwanese Godfather".

 Plot

 The protagonist is Bryan Whyte, who in the novel’s 1949 prologue has been ripped from his home in Shanghai and deposited on the island of Taiwan—a five year-old refugee from the fall of China to Communism.
 His father was formerly taipan of the Chinese movie industry but he’s lost his fortune and been left addled by a bomb that also killed the boy’s mother.
 Father-and-son Whyte are accompanied by King Lu, head of the Ching Pang or Green Society, once the elder Whyte’s business partner and now—since the soothsayers of this powerful underworld association believe the boy will play an important role in the recovery of the Mainland—the younger Whyte’s secret protector.

-Book One (1961-1964) -- Twelve years later, Bryan Whyte is an enterprising and streetwise seventeen-year-old who has turned his circle of childhood best friends into a “fraternity”—the Omega Chi—that holds hegemony over the other teenage gangs of the Taipei American School and serves as the U.S. authority’s go-between with the Taipei underworld.
+Book One (1961-1964) – Twelve years later, Bryan Whyte is an enterprising and streetwise seventeen-year-old who has turned his circle of childhood best friends into a “fraternity”—the Omega Chi—that holds hegemony over the other teenage gangs of the Taipei American School and serves as the U.S. authority’s go-between with the Taipei underworld.
 But in 1961 this status quo is challenged by another teenage gang, the Warlords, made up mostly of Asian and Eurasian students at the school.
 When the Warlords attack the Omega Chi’s black market operations and form an alliance with an adult Taiwanese gang, the Tiger Eels, Whyte is forced to ask for help from King Lu and the Chinese Green Society, now headquartered in Hong Kong.
 An ethnic gang war breaks out in Taipei that Whyte ultimately manages to end by convincing the U.S. and Nationalist Chinese military police to join the Greens in an all-out effort to crush the upstart Warlords and Tiger Eels.